 We take writing seriously at the OE, and we take time to enjoy the writing process.
-Skilled creative writing students find ample opportunity to work on their craft and to receive feedback, while those who are intimidated by writing often find themselves growing more confident in their written work because of the practice and the individual attention they receive.
+Skilled writing students find ample opportunity to work on their craft and to receive feedback, while those who are intimidated by writing often find themselves growing more confident in their written work because of the practice and the individual attention they receive.

 Every Friday of core week, students bring a one-page “memo” or “one-idea paper” to group discussion to share aloud with their peers and their faculty group leader.
 The personal memo is many students’ favorite aspect of the OE program of study.
 This ungraded one-pager is an attempt at relevance to the week’s issues, an attempt at being present to what’s going on inside and out.
 The memo provides a space to address anything from core reading and lectures to cabin life to moments of epiphany experienced on a walk to the ravine.
 Meanwhile, the “one-idea paper” gives students an opportunity to practice focused academic writing and engagement with the books they have been reading.